Naan Than Bala: Plot

-Bala (Vivek), a poor priest, lives in an agraharam in Kumbakonam, looking after his aged parents and performing puja at a Perumal temple.
-Circumstances force him to accept help from a hired killer named Poochi (Venkatraj J) to save his father from a jail sentence.
+Bala, a poor priest, lives in an agraharam in Kumbakonam, looking after his aged parents and performing puja at a Perumal temple.
+Circumstances force him to accept help from a hired killer named Poochi to save his father from a jail sentence.
 Life takes an unfortunate turn for Bala.
 Unable to bear the taunts of the neighbours, Bala's parents commit suicide.
 Bala is forced to leave the agraharam.
 He begins a new life with Poochi in Kancheepuram.
-Vaishali (Shwetha Bandekar), a young Saurashtrian who sells poli on the streets, comes into Bala's life.
+Vaishali, a young Saurashtrian who sells poli on the streets, comes into Bala's life.
 Soon they get engaged.
 Meanwhile, a close friendship develops between Bala and Poochi.
 Bala learns of Poochi's true identity.
 The police are desperate to hunt down Poochi.
 Bala is a good influence on Poochi, and he reforms a cold-hearted killer.
 The second half is all about whether their friendship survives this war of principles.